 where we introduced the step Heaviside function $\Theta$ to prevent UV divergences.
 Up to the standard permutation of sums and integrals (which in general is not well defined), the perturbative expansion in powers of the coupling $\lambda$ organizes as a sum of amplitudes indexed of Feynman graphs, such that the 1PI-connected $N$-point function $\mathcal{S}_N$ (which depends on $N$ external momenta) writes as:

-where the sum run over the connected graphs with $N$ external edges, $V(\mathcal{G}_N)$ designates the number of melonic vertices of the graph $\mathcal{G}_N$, and $s(\mathcal{G}_N)$ is a combinatorial factor coming from the Wick theorem\footnote{Note that it does not reduces to the dimension of the automorphism group of the considered graph, due to the absence of the factor $1/4$ in front of $\lambda$ in the classical action.}.
-Due to the specific combinatorial structure of the interactions, these Feynman graphs $\mathcal{G}_N$ are $2$ simplex rather than ordinary graphs, i.e. have the sets of vertices, edges and faces.
-Such a typical graph with four external edges is given on Figure \ref{fig1} on which the Wick contractions are pictured as dotted edges between black and white nodes, to whose we attribute the color $0$, so that Feynman graphs become $d+1$ bipartite graphs.
+where the sum run over the connected graphs with $N$ external edges, $V(\mathcal{G}_N)$ designates the number of melonic vertices of the graph $\mathcal{G}_N$, and $s(\mathcal{G}_N)$ is a combinatorial factor coming from the Wick theorem\footnote{Note that it does not reduce to the dimension of the automorphism group of the considered graph, due to the absence of the factor $1/4$ in front of $\lambda$ in the classical action.}.
+Due to the specific combinatorial structure of the interactions, these Feynman graphs $\mathcal{G}_N$ are $2$ simplex rather than ordinary graphs, i.e. have sets of vertices, edges and faces.
+Such a typical graph with four external edges is given in Figure \ref{fig1} on which the Wick contractions are pictured as dotted edges between black and white nodes, to whose we attribute the color $0$, so that Feynman graphs become $d+1$ bipartite graphs.
 We recall that faces are bicolored cycles, including necessarily the color $0$, and may be open or closed, respectively for external and internal faces.

 Renormalizability of the quartic melonic models has been studied extensively, especially for $\eta=1$ and $\eta=1/2$, i.e. for linear and quadratic kinetic kernels \cite{Samary:2012bw},\cite{BenGeloun:2012pu}, \cite{Geloun:2013saa}.
 In particular, just-renormalizability has been proved for $\eta=1$ and $d=5$.
-Here we just fix the parameter $\eta$ in different manner, such that the model becomes just-renormalizable for arbitrary rank $d$.
-Such a fixation requires the knowledge of the power counting which takes place by the important and useful techniques called multi-scale analysis and may be help to establish the solid power-counting theorem.
+Here we just fix the parameter $\eta$ differently, such that the model becomes just-renormalizable for arbitrary rank $d$.
+Such a fixation requires the knowledge of power counting which takes place through the important and useful techniques called multi-scale analysis and may help to establish the solid power-counting theorem.
 Note that in practice, the presence of the parameter $\eta$ does not change significantly the main steps of the proofs given in the previous references.
 Some details was reproduced in appendix \ref{App1}, and the result is the following: \begin{proposition} The power counting $\omega(\mathcal G)$ for a Feynman graph $\mathcal{G}$ with $L(\mathcal{G})$ internal lines and $F(\mathcal{G})$ internal faces is given by: